Open-Twin/alexandria/README.md

 In order to send or retrieve data, send a request with your BSON to a server in the cluster.
 An example on how to send BSON data can be found in [alexandria/exampleRequests/launchExamples.go](https://github.com/Open-Twin/alexandria/blob/develop/exampleRequests/launchExamples.go).

-For retrieving data, the value does not have to be in the JSON.
+For retrieving data, the value does not have to be in the BSON.